 NEVER HANG UP ON A 9-1-1 CALL UNTIL TOLD TO DO SO BY THE DISPATCHER.

 For more information, contact Lt.
-Hays (9-1-1 Coordinator) by clicking here.
+Hays (9-1-1 Coordinator).

 Crisis Negotiation Team

 The goal is always to resolve these situations without using violence or force.
-During the last seven years the team has responded to several such situations and all have been resolved peacefully.
+During the last seven years, the team has responded to several such situations and all have been resolved peacefully.

 The Detective Bureau is available to respond to any type of felony crime committed in Washington County.

 The Detective Bureau consists of seven trained detectives.
-Each Detective carries a full caseload of investigative work, and each is trained to serve on the Crime Scene Unit.
+Each Detective carries a full caseload of investigative work and each is trained to serve on the Crime Scene Unit.

-The Detective Bureau is unique in that each detective has brought to the unit a vast array of experience to include interviews and interrogations, interviews of children, hostage negotiations, forensics, photography, and computer forensics.
+The Detective Bureau is unique in that each Detective has brought to the unit a vast array of experience to include interviews and interrogations, interviews of children, hostage negotiations, forensics, photography, and computer forensics.

 Deputies are responsible for a wide variety of duties which enable them to provide the best possible service for the citizens of Washington County.
-As first responders deputies deal with situations as dangerous and stressful as an armed robbery or as common as a property dispute between neighbors.
+As first responders, Deputies deal with situations as dangerous and stressful as an armed robbery or as common as a property dispute between neighbors.

-Whenever called upon, road patrol deputies strive to respond quickly, professionally and intend on meeting or exceeding the public’s expectations.
+Whenever called upon, road patrol Deputies strive to respond quickly, professionally, and intend on meeting or exceeding the public’s expectations.

 Special Response Team

-The Special Response Team (SRT) is used when a set of circumstances arises, the end of which, could ultimately result in the injury of or the death of civilians or officers.
+The Special Response Team (SRT) is used when a set of circumstances arises, the end of which could ultimately result in the injury of or the death of civilians or officers.

 The key to an effective Special Response Team is the unity of its members and teamwork applied toward a common goal.
 Their goal is to always resolve a situation without injury to themselves, the public, or the suspects.

 SRT Missions include:

-- Service of high risk warrants
+Service of high risk warrants

-- VIP/Dignitary or high profile prisoner protection details
+VIP/Dignitary or high profile prisoner protection details

-- Armed suicidal subjects
+Armed suicidal subjects

-- Officer and citizen rescue
+Officer and citizen rescue